Cauliflower contains many nutrients and plant compounds that may reduce the risk of several diseases, including heart disease and cancer.

-Cauliflower contains sulforaphane, an extensively studied antioxidant.
+Cauliflower contains sulforaphane, an antioxidant that has been studied extensively (

 While more research is necessary to determine the extent of sulforaphane’s effects in humans, its potential health benefits are promising.

-Cauliflower is rich is sulforaphane, a plant compound with many beneficial effects, such as reduced risk of cancer, heart disease and diabetes.
+Cauliflower is rich is sulforaphane, a plant compound with many beneficial effects, such as reduced risk of cancer, heart disease, and diabetes.

 Cauliflower is incredibly versatile and can be used to replace grains and legumes in your diet.

-Not only is this a fantastic way to increase your veggie intake, but it is also especially helpful for those who follow low-carb diets.
+Not only is this a fantastic way to increase your veggie intake, but it is also especially helpful for those who follow low carb diets.

 This is because cauliflower is significantly lower in carbs than grains and legumes.

 Here are some examples of recipes that can be made with cauliflower instead of grains and legumes:

 - Cauliflower rice: Replace white or brown rice with cauliflower that has been grated and then cooked.

 - Cauliflower pizza crust: By pulsing cauliflower in a food processor and then making it into a dough, you can make a delicious pizza.